amrs-tech/Hacktoberfest-Beginner-level/README.md

 ### How to contribute

-1. Navigate to the repective programming folder
+1. Navigate to the respective programming folder
 2. Create a new file named `<your-username>.<file-extension>`
 3. Populate the file with your favourite program in that programming language
 4. Try to beautify the program with meaningful comments